AliciaSchep/pgbabble/README.md

 ## Features

-- Natural language to SQL conversion
+- Natural language to SQL conversion, but with human-in-the-loop for approving LLM-generated SQL before it is run.
 - Privacy-first design (only metadata sent to LLM by default)
-- Security-minded design -- human is required to approve any LLM-generated SQL queries before they are run.
 - Interactive chat interface
 - psql-compatible connection handling
 - Schema inspection and exploration